-2.3.3 Modulation
+2.3.3 Modulation and Waveform

 The RF modulation is Offset Quadrature Phase Shift Keying (OQPSK).
 The PRN sequences for the in-phase (I) and quadrature (Q) components of the signal are defined in section 2.2.3.
 The chips of the I and Q components shall have an average offset of half a chip period $\pm 1\%$ of the chip period over the entire burst with I leading Q by one-half a chip period.
 In the constellation diagram shown below, it can be seen that this will limit the phase-change to no more than 90° at a time.
 The peak to peak amplitude of the I and Q components shall be on average within 15% of each other over the entire burst.
-The Error Vector Magnitude (EVM) of the constellation points away from ideal shall be less than 15 % when measured over any 150 millisecond portion of the entire burst.
+The Error Vector Magnitude (EVM) of the constellation points away from ideal, measured at symbol level, shall be less than 2.5 % when measured over the entire burst.